You will find videos on this page related to the rehabilitation system developed in this research project.

-Body segments acquisition using a photogrammetry system
+Body segment acquisition using a photogrammetry system

 Mobile platform pose control using a force sensor